Get tasty recipes delivered to your inbox! Sign up now

 Use a good-quality protein powder – The flavor and texture of your cookies depend a lot on the protein you use.
 Choose one you love the taste of—whey, plant-based, or collagen all work, but each gives slightly different results.
 Avoid chalky or overly sweet powders.

 Don’t overbake – Protein cookies can go from fudgy to dry fast.
-Take them out when the edges are set but the centers still look a little soft.
+Take them out when the edges are set, but the centers still look a little soft.
 They’ll continue to cook as they cool.

 Store them right – Keep cookies in an airtight container at room temp for 2–3 days, or refrigerate/freeze for longer shelf life.
 They’re great for meal prep!